startxfr/helm-repository/docs/charts/cluster-ptp.md

 # STARTX helm : cluster-ptp

-This helm chart is used to deploy an operator based on Precision Time Protocol.
+This helm chart is used to deploy Precision Time Protocol handled by an operator to configure node NTP configuration.
 This chart is part of the cluster-xxx startx helm chart that doesn't create application deployment but rather represent a cluster configuration state orchestrated by gitops tools like ArgoCD.

 ## Requirements and guidelines